xhs/librtcdc/README.md

-## librtcdc is a tiny WebRTC DataChannel implementation that works everywhere (Alpha).
+## librtcdc is a tiny WebRTC DataChannel implementation that works everywhere (Beta).

 #### Features

-* Tiny <2k LOC, thus easy to understand/extend
+* Tiny <2k LOC, easy to understand/bind/extend
 * Talks with each other, Chrome(39/40), Firefox?, Opera?
 * 'Official' Python binding
 * Lack of docs
-* Buggy (Aaaaaaaah, help!)

 #### Prerequisites